uiceds/syllabus/manuscript.md

   * Mini quizzes and assignments on readings and video lectures, due before class: 20% of total grade
   * Homework problem sets: 20% of final grade
   * Midterm and final exams: 5% each of final grade
-  * Course project: 45% of final grade
+  * Course project: 50% of final grade: 5% each for each of 5 checkpoints, 10% for midterm presentation, and 15% for final presentation.
 * Grades will be assigned according to the attached rubrics.
 * Letter grades will be assigned according to the following scale:
   * 90%-100%: A